Victoria Pendleton: 2009–2012

 She retained her world title in the sprint at the 2009 UCI Track Cycling World Championships in Pruszków, with a photo-finish victory over Willy Kanis.
-In addition to her world sprint title, Pendleton also finished second in the team sprint (with Reade), and third in the 500 m time trial.
-In the 200910 World Cup event in Manchester, Pendleton finished first in the sprint, and second in the 500 m time trial.
+In addition to her world sprint title, Pendleton also finished second in the team sprint (with Reade) and third in the 500 m time trial.
+In the 2009–10 World Cup event in Manchester, Pendleton finished first in the sprint and second in the 500 m time trial.

 At the 2010 UCI Track Cycling World Championships in Copenhagen, Pendleton again retained her world sprint title.
 She defeated Anna Meares in the semi-finals before overcoming Guo in the final to achieve victory in the event for the fourth year in succession.
 She also finished runner-up in the kierin.
 Later that year, she won her ninth consecutive British sprint title at the National Championships.
 She also won the 500 m time trial for the eighth time, her 25th national track title overall.
 Pendleton chose not to participate at the 2010 Commonwealth Games in order to focus on the upcoming European Championships.
 There, she won a silver medal in the team sprint with Jessica Varnish.
-In the 2010-11 World Cup, Pendleton won silver medals in the sprint and team sprint in Melbourne, before securing gold medals in the team sprint and keirin in Cali.
+In the 2010–11 World Cup, Pendleton won silver medals in the sprint and team sprint in Melbourne, before securing gold medals in the team sprint and keirin in Cali.

 At the 2011 UCI Track Cycling World Championships, Pendleton came second in the team sprint (with Varnish), third in the sprint (losing to Anna Meares in the semi-finals), and finished seventh in the keirin.
-Her third-placed position in the sprint meant that she failed to become world sprint champion for the first time since 2006, and she later admitted that this had affected her confidence and led to self-doubt.
-She reflected, "The worst thing you can do is start doubting what you do.
-As soon as you start doubting your training programme and over-analysing it, you just start spiralling down.
-And I'm an emotional person."
+Her third-place position in the sprint meant that she failed to become world sprint champion for the first time since 2006, and she later said that this had affected her confidence and led to self-doubt.
+She stated: "The worst thing you can do is start doubting what you do.
+As soon as you start doubting your training programme and over-analysing it, you just start spiralling down."
 Partnering Varnish, Pendleton won the team sprint in the National Championships.
 At the 2011 European Track Championships, Pendleton won the team sprint and keirin titles, and finished eighth in the sprint.